Frankovg/Frankovg/README.md

 # Hello world!, I'm Franco
 ### FullStack Web Developer || Industrial Designer

-💻 I am a Full Stack Web Developer with a strong Front-End orientation.
-As an Industrial Designer I am specialized in Product Design and I obtained a UX Design certification to be able to use my expertise in software development.
+💻 I am a Full Stack Web Developer with a solid Front-End orientation.
+As an Industrial Designer, I am specialized in Product Design and I have obtained a UX Design certification to use my expertise in software development.

-🛠 The top technologies I am learning are JavaScript, React, Redux, Node.js and MySQL, among others.
+🛠 The top technologies I am learning are JavaScript, React, Redux, Node.js, HTML/CSS, and MySQL, among others.

-🎓 My professional experience has been inclined towards branding and strategic design for points of purchase, having the most biggest corporations as clients  like L'Oréal Paris.
+🎓 My professional experience has been inclined toward branding and strategic design for points of purchase, with the biggest corporations as clients like L'Oréal Paris.
 In Spain, I had the opportunity to work as a Graphic Designer working for advertising agencies.

-📡 I am passionate about technologies and science.
-Above all, everything related to computers.

-🕹 Computers are my favorite hobby, I consider myself a geek since I was a child.
-Also, I like other things like mountain biking, outdoor adventure, and video games.
+🕹 I am passionate about technology and everything related to computers.
+I also like mountain biking, outdoor adventure, and video games.

 ## Skills and Experience
 REACT / JS / HTML / CSS / NODE.js / MYSQL